 Wrapping up presents is a ritual you either love or loathe but finishing a present with pretty trims and Christmas ribbons make all the difference.
 A ribbon can be tied into large opulent bows and narrow or sheer ribbons can be layered over wide ones.

-The decorating of gifts or other items with ribbon requires no special skills or tools, just a little care, thought and imagination.
+The decorating of gifts or other items with Christmas ribbon requires no special skills or tools, just a little care, thought and imagination.
 However simply applied, a ribbon can transform a quite ordinary object into something special.

 The different colours and textures of ribbon determine the effect, so using a sheer (Art.
 4268) in a pale shade will have a soft feminine look whilst using a grosgrain (Art.
 41025) in a navy shade will give the same gift a more severe and dramatic look.

 When choosing ribbon always consider the size of the gift to be decorated and select the width accordingly.
 Other factors to consider are the ‘feel’ you wish to convey.
+This allows you to perfectly depict what exactly you are trying to achieve from placing your Christmas ribbon in an ideal location.
+The last thing you want is a ribbon that looks out of place and steals the attention for all the wrong reasons.

 The modern Christmas Tree as we know it dates to the nineteenth century when Prince Albert introduced to Britain the German practice of decorating a tree with candles, wooden toys and glass ornaments.
 Getting out the tree decorations is one of the most magical of Christmas moments and putting them on is often a family effort.
 Theming decorations by colour or style looks effective and a good way to start is by customising shop bought decorations (see the image using Art.
 8692 for Traditional).
 We have used a rope to attach in a simple spiral to create different looks for different themes.
 Use Art.
 60082 Rustic Twine or Art.
 60046 Twine for a Natural Woodland look or for disco-inspired Rainbow Brights use Art.
 60125 Neon.

 Another idea is to use ribbon to make ribbon garlands (see image of ribbon chains).
 Instead of pre-cut gummed strips make links from ribbon and of course a pre-tied bow in one of your favourite ribbons can complement your colour scheme quite simply and effectively.
+The Christmas tree often steals the show when it comes to traditional Christmas decoration, so you will want to make sure that you pick the perfect ribbon for you.
+The range of options available at Berisfords Ribbons should mean you have no problem in finding the best festive ribbon to add the finishing touches to your dazzling Christmas tree.

 Use ribbon, too, instead of wire or cord to hang decorations and then crown the tree with one spectacular bow to finish.